prernaadvani/whatsprernacooking/_posts/2020-12-25-veggie-biryani.md

 * dash of cinnamon
 * 1/4 cup plain yogurt (vegans - skip this)
 * 1.5 teaspoons biryani masala
-  _Note: I realize that this note might be entirely unhelpful, but I substituted biryani masala with my mom's indian seasoning blend that she sent me off to college with.
-I have no idea what she put in it, but it's a mix of indian spices that's my go-to for all things indian cooking.
+  (_Note: I realize that this note might be entirely unhelpful, but I substituted biryani masala with my mom's indian seasoning blend that she sent me off to college with.
+I have no idea what she put in it, but it's a mix of indian spices that's ended up being my go-to for all things indian cooking.
 You can also substitute this with garam masala, if you have it.)_
 * 1/2 teaspoon chilli powder
 * 1/3 cup water
+* 1.5 tablespoons chopped mint
 * 2 tablespoons chopped cilantro, plus extra for garnish
-* 1.5 tablespoons chopped mint
 * pepper, to taste
 * 1 lemon, quartered